My Golden Visa immigration services logo

 The stamp duty for the title transfer rate is 4% for the amount under 1 billion forints, or €2.6 million, and 2% for the exceeding amount.
 The stamp duty must be paid no later than 90 days after the purchase and closure of the sale deal.
 VAT for primary real estate is 5% and is usually included in the property price.

 Tax relief.
-Hungary has entered into numerous tax treaties, also known as double taxation treaties, with various countries, such as: Australia, Canada, Singapore and Indonesia.
+Hungary has entered into numerous tax treaties, also known as double taxation treaties, with various countries, such as the UK, Australia, Canada, China, and Singapore.
 These treaties aim to prevent double taxation of income earned by individuals and companies with cross-border activities.

 Double taxation treaties typically cover taxes on income, including personal income tax, corporate income tax, and sometimes other types of taxes, such as capital gains tax and withholding tax.